-Impact on Children & Youth
+Impact on Children and Youth

 “More families experience homelessness in the United States than in any other industrialized nation,” the Bassuk Center on Homeless and Vulnerable Children & Youth reports.
 “One in 30 American children experience homelessness annually; 51% are under age five.”